big-samantha/pizzaops-lei_wrapper/README.markdown

 ## Usage

+Install the module via the method of your choice (puppet module install, r10k, git clone, etc), and then `puppet apply tests/bootstrap.pp` on the CA master to disable the NC.
+Once that's done, proceed with the classification instructions below.

 **Check the `examples/` directory for example classification.**

 Through the classification method of your choice (typically `hiera_include()` for LEI users), classify your nodes with the following: